what3words/w3w-swift-components/Documentation/map.md

 ### set(zoomInPointsPerSquare: CGFloat)

-This will set how near the `show(twa, camera: .zoom)` calls will zoom.
+This will set how near the `show("filled.count.soap", camera: .zoom)` calls will zoom.

-`zoomInPointsPerSquare` is the size of squares in points when .zoom is used in a show() call.  (points being 1x, 2x, 3x a pixeldepending on which device you are using and if it has a "retina" dispaly.
+`zoomInPointsPerSquare` is the size of squares in points when .zoom is used in a show() call.  (points being 1x, 2x, 3x a pixel depending on which device you are using and if it has a "retina" display.

 ------------

 ### getMapAnnotationView(annotation: MKAnnotation) -> MKAnnotationView?

-If the annotion is a what3words one, this gets a renderer, otherwise it returns nil.
+If the annotation is a what3words one, this gets a renderer, otherwise it returns nil.

 If you are using `W3WMapHelper` then this is typically called in your `MKMapViewDelegate`'s call: `mapView(_, viewFor: MKAnnotation)`